Arksine/moonraker/docs/api_changes.md

   - `POST /machine/gpio_power/off` : `machine.gpio_power.off`

 ### September 1st 2020
-- A new notification has been added: `notify_metdata_update`.
-This notification is sent when Moonraker parses metdata from a new upload.
+- A new notification has been added: `notify_metadata_update`.
+This notification is sent when Moonraker parses metadata from a new upload.
   Note that the upload must be made via the API, files manually (using SAMBA, SCP, etc) do not trigger a notification.
 The notification is sent in the following format: